2014 Ukrainian presidential election

 The election was not held everywhere in Ukraine.
 During the 2014 Crimean crisis, Ukraine lost control over Crimea, which was unilaterally annexed by Russia in March 2014.
 As a result, elections were not held in Crimea.
-Of the 2,430 planned ballot stations (in Donbas), only 426 remained open for polling.
+Of the 2,430 planned ballot stations (in Donbas), only 426 opened for polling.
 The self-proclaimed Donetsk People's Republic and Luhansk People's Republic, controlling large parts of Donbas, had vowed to do everything possible to disrupt the elections on their territory.

-Petro Poroshenko won the presidency and served a full presidential term until 2019, losing to Volodymyr Zelensky.
+Petro Poroshenko won the presidency and served a full presidential term until 2019, losing to Volodymyr Zelenskyy.

 Background

 Prior to the rescheduling of the election

 Initially the elections were scheduled for 29 March 2015.

-On 7 December 2012, Fatherland nominated Yulia Tymoshenko as its presidential candidate.
+On 7 December 2012 Batkivshchyna nominated Yulia Tymoshenko as its presidential candidate.
 On 14 June 2013, the congress of her party approved the decision to nominate her as its candidate for the presidential election.
 On 11 October 2011, a Ukrainian court found Tymoshenko guilty of abuse of power, sentenced her to seven years in jail and banned her from seeking elected office for her period of imprisonment.
-Because Tymoshenko was in prison during the 2012 Ukrainian parliamentary election, Arseniy Yatsenyuk headed the election list of Fatherland.
+Because Tymoshenko was in prison during the 2012 Ukrainian parliamentary election, Arseniy Yatsenyuk headed the election list of Batkivshchyna.
 Tymoshenko remained in prison until 22 February 2014, after parliament voted for her release and removal of her criminal record, allowing her to compete for elected office once again.

-In May 2013, Fatherland, UDAR, and Svoboda vowed to coordinate their actions during the presidential campaign, and promised "to support the candidate from among these parties who wins a place in the run-off election".
+In May 2013 Batkivshchyna, UDAR, and Svoboda vowed to coordinate their actions during the presidential campaign, and promised "to support the candidate from among these parties who wins a place in the run-off election".
 If the election format were to change to a single round, the three parties vowed to agree on a single candidate.

 On 24 October 2013, the leader of UDAR, Vitali Klitschko, announced he intended to take part in the election.
 Experts and lawyers argued that it is unclear if Klitschko could take part.
 Under Ukrainian law a presidential candidate must have had his residence in Ukraine for the past ten years prior to election day.
 Klitschko has lived for many years in both Ukraine and Germany, where, according to media reports, he has a residence permit.
 Klitschko confirmed on 28 February 2014 that he would take part in the 2014 Ukrainian presidential election.
 However, on 29 March, he withdrew from the race for the presidency, simultaneously pledging his support for Petro Poroshenko.

-Former President Viktor Yanukovych, prior to his dismissal and subsequent flight from the country (see below), was considered likely to run for his second and final term.
+Former president Viktor Yanukovych, prior to his dismissal and subsequent flight from the country (see below), was considered likely to run for his second and final term.
 But, as of 19 December 2013, he had made no final decision on this.
 On 19 December 2013, Yanukovych alluded to not participating when he stated "If, theoretically speaking, my rating is low and has no prospects, I won't hinder the country's development and movement ahead".